-After you have a model to 3D print, you need to have the model sliced so the 3D printer can interpret the data and print your object.
+After you have a model to 3D print, you need to prep the file so the 3D printer can interpret the data and print your object.
 A slicer takes your 3D model’s file (which is typically an STL, M3F or OBJ file) and cuts the object into thin horizontal layers that the 3D printer’s print head follows layer-by-layer.
 The most popular slicing software among consumer and light industrial grade printers is Simplify3D.

 Step 3: Choosing the Right Material – 3D Printer Filament

-Now you have a model and it is prepped for printing.
+But what materials does a 3D printer use?
+3D printer filament comes in all kinds of configurations with each filament having specific benefits and applications.
 Before you print, take into consideration what your print will be used for and choose an appropriate material.
-3D printer filament comes in all kinds of configurations with each filament having specific benefits and applications.
 The two best known filaments are ABS (Acrylonitrile butadiene styrene) and PLA (Polylactic Acid).
 PETG filament is also increasingly popular as a “best of both worlds” option between ABS and PLA.
 Other materials include PLA/PHA, HIPS, Nylon, PVA, as well as hybrid PLA infused with wood or various metals.

 Step 4: Printing